Wesdewess/MCserverstatus-BD-plugin/README.md

 This is a plugin for Better Discord: https://betterdiscord.net/home/

-how to use:
+# how to use:

-Make sure you have installed Better Discord.
+Make sure you have Better Discord installed.

 Place the plugin file in your plugins folder for better discord.
 To open this folder go to your discord settings > plugins > Open plugin folder